 4. DON'T push yourself too hard

-The five-mile hike to that stunning Zion Canyon vista point looks amazing, right?
+The 5-mile hike to that stunning Zion Canyon vista point looks amazing, right?
 Or how about that 14-mile hike to Half Dome in Yosemite?
 Well, unless you're a seasoned hiker, there's a reason why these trails are listed as "strenuous" in the park's trail guide — they're long, hard and usually have significant elevation gains.
 Start with trails in the "easy" section of the park's trail guide until you become acclimatized to that park's conditions.

 5. DON'T leave the trail

 Let's repeat that: DON'T leave the trail.
-There's a reason why there are trails through these parks, and an even better reason why they're marked by the National Park Service: the footing off-trail is often slippery and dangerous.
+There's a reason why there are trails through these parks and an even better reason why they're marked by the National Park Service: The footing off-trail is often slippery and dangerous.
 Trust us, you'll be able to take great pictures from the trails and vista points themselves, without having to climb a rock or go right to the edge of a cliff — and you'll be able to look at them when you get home.

 You can get weekly email alerts on the topics below.
 Just click “Follow.”Manage Alerts